Systems Theory & Audio Feedback

 Other features of amplifying feedback

-Here are some other features of amplifying feedback cycles that I will consider.
-An amplifying feedback cycle can:
+Here are two other features of amplifying feedback cycles

-Once an amplifying feedback cycle becomes dominant and stays so, it will bring exponential change, initially slow and then explosive, until the transformation it initiates reaches a limit and the cycle can go no further.
+Once an amplifying feedback cycle becomes and remains dominant, it brings escalating change, initially slow and then explosive, until the transformation it initiates reaches a limit and the amplifying cycle stops.

 Reversibility